arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment1.md

 <a name="segment1" />
 ### Segment 1: Building and Extending Web Apps to Windows 8 ###

 In this segment, we will extend the web site to include Web APIs that power a Windows 8 experience.
-Finally, the web site project will be deployed to Windows Azure Websites and scaled using multiple paid shared instances.
+Finally, the web site project will be deployed to Microsoft Azure Websites and scaled using multiple paid shared instances.

 1. Launch Visual Studio 2012 as **administrator** and open the **BuildClips.sln** solution in **[working directory]\BuildClips\BuildClips.Web**.
 Press **F5** to run the Web application locally.